What is the East Stroudsburg University (ESU) Early Start Program?

 Structured Social Activities: Throughout Early Start, the program, along with Student Affairs, provides social and cultural activities.

-Tutoring: DAEL tutoring center provides content-based tutoring, supplemental instruction, group tutoring and individual turoring as needed.
+Tutoring: Warrior Tutoring Center (WTC) provides content-based tutoring, supplemental instruction, group tutoring and individual tutoring as needed.